KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:76`

 **Description**:
-The `Role.get_by_id` method in the `Role` class is designed to retrieve a role object from the system based on a given `role_id`, likely for managing user roles within the EeazyCRM application.
+The `Role.get_by_id` method in the `Role` class is used to retrieve a specific role based on its `role_id`.
+It is called by any function or method that requires to fetch role details using the role's unique identifier.

 ---